-Research on informal learning in the workplace has been hampered by a lack of adequate data on informal learning, although the OECD's recent PIAAC survey and the forthcoming skills obsolescence and skill mismatch survey of the European Centre for the Development of Vocational Skills (Cedefop) are making a valuable start in producing internationally comparable data in this field.
-Because of these data limitations, most studies refer to a particular firm, sector, or country, which calls into question the generalizability of the study findings in other institutional settings.
+Research on informal learning in the workplace has been hampered by a lack of adequate data on informal learning, although OECD's PIAAC survey (see Figure 1) and Cedefop's European Skills and Jobs Survey have made a valuable start in producing internationally comparable data in this field.
+However, because of data limitations, most studies refer to a particular firm, sector, or country, which calls into question the generalizability of the study findings in other institutional settings.

 Moreover, measures of informal learning need further development.
-Work is needed, in particular, on measures of time spent on activities from which a worker learns, of the learning potential of the tasks to be done in various jobs, and of knowledge spillovers in the workplace.
-Finally, the importance of informal learning for human capital development throughout a person's work life and its potential impact on firm performance highlight the need for better insights into the determinants of informal learning and its impact on workers' performance.
-Similarly, more knowledge is needed of the causal effects of informal learning on worker performance and of the causal effects of various human resource management practices on informal learning-such as task and job rotation, peer and supervisor feedback, and team composition-on worker performance.
+Work is needed, in particular, on measures of time spent on activities from which a worker learns, of the learning potential of the tasks required in various jobs, and of knowledge spillovers in the workplace.
+Finally, the importance of informal learning for human capital development throughout a person's work life and its impact on firm performance highlight the need for better insights into the determinants of informal learning and its impact on workers' performance.
+Similarly, more knowledge is needed of the causal effects of informal learning on worker performance and of the causal effects of various human resources practices on informal learning-such as task and job rotation, peer and supervisor feedback, team composition and "new ways of working" as well as LMS-on worker performance.